• Skip to primary navigation

 • Packing tape

 You’ll need to bring the Piranha plant poster to a print center that has a wide format color printer.
 Grab a coupon before you go!
+The print will be somewhere in the range of 24″ wide to 48″ long.
 After you print it out, you’ll need to mount the picture to a piece of black foam core and cut it out with a hot knife.
 I’ve got a tutorial on how to do that here.
 Different project, same idea!
 Watch the video.

 After you’ve got your plant cut out, tape your rod to the back.
 I have a 5 gallon bucket I’ve anchored a 1.5 inch piece of PVC pipe into that I use for ALL kinds of projects (Boat sails, projector screens, balloon arches, etc. etc.) The bucket goes in the green sewer pipe we’re about to make and the the rod goes in the PVC pipe.
 The bucket will keep your plant from blowing away and keep the graphics upright.